How to Prevent Mold in the Basement

 Basements are often turned into laundry rooms for drying clothes.
 In case you use your basement for drying clothes, ensure that humidity is properly controlled in order to prevent an increase in the overall humidity level.
 You can do this either by opening doors/turning on air ventilators, or by installing dehumidifiers to help the process.

 The best way to prevent mold caused by drying clothes in the basement is to simply dry everything outside for as long as the weather allows it.

 Avoid overloading your basement

 Both an organic food source and moisture are important for mold to grow.
 That’s why it’s very important to cut the food source, along with lowering the humidity level in your basement.
-There is no better food for mold than the things you keep in your basement such as clothes, books, carpets and even the cardboard boxes in which you store all of those things.
+There is no better food for mold than the things you keep in your basement such as clothes, books, carpets, food and even the cardboard boxes in which you store all of those things.

 Try eliminating everything that you don’t need and avoid overstuffing your basement at all costs.
 Air must be able to flow and it cannot do so if every inch of your basement is covered.
 If you must use your basement for storage, and you are worried about mold, ensure that everything is properly dried and moved away from the walls.
 If there is a leak or a flood, take out everything that may have been in touch with water, dry it well and then put it back.